 Chemotherapy with stem cell transplant

-Chemotherapy and sometimes total-body irradiation are given to kill cancer cells.
+Chemotherapy is given to kill cancer cells.
+In children 3 years and older, total-body irradiation is given with chemotherapy.
 Healthy cells, including blood-forming cells, are also destroyed by the cancer treatment.
 Stem cell transplant is a treatment to replace the blood-forming cells.
 Stem cells (immature blood cells) are removed from the blood or bone marrow of a donor and are frozen and stored.
 After the patient completes chemotherapy and radiation therapy, the stored stem cells are thawed and given to the patient through an infusion.
 These stem cells grow into (and restore) the body's blood cells.